tx4x/orc/doc/config.md

 ; this to where you intend to store farmed shards.
 ShardStorageBaseDir = /home/bookchin/.config/orc

+; How often we should scan contract database to reap expired shards it is ; storing.
+ShardReaperInterval = 24HR

+; How often we should publish a capacity announcement to neighboring nodes.
+ShardCapacityAnnounceInterval = 15M

 ; Define the maximum size you wish to allocate for farming shards.
 This can be ; increased later, but decreasing it will not delete existing data.
 ShardStorageMaxAllocation = 0GB